markdoc-extra/vscode-markdoc/README.md

 `.mdoc` and `.markdoc` files will be highlighted by default with this.
 For others, you'll need to choose `markdoc` from language picker.

-To make this syntax default for your markdown files as well, add following to settings &mdash;
+To make this syntax default for your markdown files as well, add following to settings ( this will break markdown preview ) &mdash;

 ```json
 "files.associations": {